joemfb/docs/docs/arvo/generators.md

 Let's write a generator for a modified version of `:examples-pong` from the chapter on [Network Messages](/docs/arvo/system/network).
 Recall that `:examples-pong` takes an urbit address, which is of mark `urbit`, and sends that urbit the message `'howdy'`.
-First--without a generator--let's make `:examples-ping` that does the same, except that it lets the user optionally specify the message as well.
+First -- without a generator -- let's make `:examples-ping` that does the same, except that it lets the user optionally specify the message as well.

 We'll need a new mark for our arguments.
 Let's call it